Bassel Khartabil: #FREEBASSEL campaign

-At the Index on Censorship Awards, Jon Phillips said of KhartabilLocking up Bassel only locks out his personal freedom.
+At the Index on Censorship Awards, Jon Phillips said of Khartabil,Locking up Bassel only locks out his personal freedom.
 By locking up Bassel, his Syrian captors are accidentally locking out themselves from the future...thousands of people that Bassel's work helped, now help him by spreading the message #FREEBASSEL.
 This is what truly builds Syria and connects it to the global connected future.
 This award proves that his lock-up, is NOT a lock-out of his digital freedom.

 A letter supporting him was sent to the European Union Parliament later that year.

 In 2014, Marc Weidenbaum gathered participants to create 38 musical pieces that might be used as a soundscape for an immersive, completed digital visualization of ancient Palmyra.
 A second iteration of #FREEBASSELDAY involved a Wikipedia "edit-a-thon", meetups, the creation of a cookbook in Khartabil's honor, and press mentions.

 Rebecca MacKinnon wrote about Khartabil and the Zone 9 Bloggers in the World Policy Journal, and Wikipedia hosted an editathon for Zone 9 bloggers.
 On Human Rights Day, Global Voices led a campaign to raise awareness about his imprisonment.

 In March 2015, the Electronic Frontier Foundation hosted a Wikipedia edit-a-thon for #FREEBASSELDAY.
 In addition, the Creative Commons Arab World organized a virtual Arabic Wikipedia edit-a-thon to translate and expand pages related to Khartabil and his interests.
 He was later profiled with the launch of the EFF's Offline project, "sharing the stories of imprisoned technologists and technology users."

 In 2017, the #FREEBASSEL campaign asked supporters to do five public acts in honor of Khartabil, to be posted on social media.